An Ohio Yankee in Emperor Meiji's Court.

 I do not know whether the proper time for it has come or not.
 But such assemblies are very good for all countries in due time. . .
 No government, monarchical or republican, is as strong as the government that rests on the people, and enables those in authority to know what the people wish and what is best for them. . . therefore the government ought to hold out to the people this idea, and educate them to the fact that in due time such assembly shall be established for them.
 The people shall know that it is coming and they should be educating themselves for the responsibility. . .
 Consequently, in establishing such assembly too great caution can not be taken.
 It is exceedingly dangerous to launch out too suddenly.
 You do not want to see anarchy as the result of any premature creation of an assembly.
 Nor should too much be expected from an assembly.
 The surest way would be the slowest, approaching the result step by step, carefully educating the people as you go on."

-Grant goes on to essentially recommending a form of Genroin (later Genro), established in 1875.
+Grant recommends a form of Genroin (later Genro), established in 1875.

 "It seems to me that the first step should be an advisory assembly, a council of the leading men in Japan, with the power to debate but not to legislate.
 This power would give the members confidence and knowledge, and teach them the nature of responsibility that had assumed.
 Above all, the best assurance for suffrage and representation is in the education of the people, and Japan has done in that wonderfully."

-Note that many modern writers commenting on Meiji reforms seem to point to any measure by Japan to not fully embrace the US model of a republic as "peculiar" or "holdover of medieval Bakufu mindsets."
-When in fact, the greatest advocate of Republican Democracy of the largest Democracy of all time was advocating for a slow, gradual implementation lest anarchy and violence set in.
+Note that many modern writers commenting on Meiji reforms seem to point to any measure by Japan to not fully embrace the US model of a republic as a "peculiar" or a "holdover of medieval Bakufu mindsets."
+In fact, the greatest advocate of Republican Democracy of the largest Democracy of all time, advocated for a slow, gradual implementation lest anarchy and violence set in.
 Education is essential to and must precede Democracy.

 Grant noted that Japan's educational system was on par with the best in the West.
-This is an accomplishment considering the Ministry of Education was only recently formed in Japan a few months earlier.
+The Japanese educational system being recognized at the time is an accomplishment, considering the Ministry of Education was only recently formed in Japan a few months earlier.

 Prologue

-Looking through the writings of Grant and those interacting with him in Japan, it is clear to see how this remarkable leader, forged by the Civil War and the violent insurgencies and riots that followed in the pursuit of instituting for ALL CITIZENS the rights guaranteed in the Consitution, was intent on spreading that same Constitutional value of mankind throughout the nations he visited.
-He saw the Japanese and other Asians he met, as fellow human beings.
-Grant clearly brought the lessons learned in the Civil War and his presidency to Japan.
+Looking through the writings of Grant and those interacting with him in Japan, it is clear to see how this remarkable leader, forged by the Civil War and the violent insurgencies and riots that followed in the pursuit of instituting for ALL CITIZENS the rights guaranteed in the Consitution, was intent on spreading that same Constitutional value of humanity throughout the nations he visited.
+He saw the Japanese and other Asians he met as fellow human beings.
+Grant brought the lessons from the Civil War and his presidency to Japan.

 SS City of Tokio departing Japan.